 Update 27/05: Please note that Navigation House car park is being redeveloped this year and there will be an alternative parking area close to the finish line.
 Larger boats and trailers will have priority, then kayaks and cars.
 Full details on exact location and opening hours will be posted here over the next few days.
 Provisional opening hours:

 - Sunday, once at 10:00 and once at 15:00 (Email firstname.lastname@example.org in case of any difficulties.
 This email address will be monitored)

-Click here for directions from Crosshaven RCYC to Navigation House (Estimate approx. 45 minutes with traffic).
+We will post up exact directions from Crosshaven RCYC to the car park over the next few days (estimate approx. 45 minutes with traffic).
 Please note that there is no parking at the Port of Cork.

 How to best time your arrival

 If you are arriving on the Friday, we would recommend to:

 - Register at the RCYC, Crosshaven between 15:00-21:00